Advanced-Computer-Lab-2022/karimarie/README.md

 <br /><br />

 ## Design Approach:
 Before the frontend web design phase, we have conducted user interviews in  order to utilise the given user requiremts.
 Through the interviewing process, we got to understand more about not only what functionalities our users expect but also about what experience are they looking for.
-Our interviewees were a selection of potential students that have tried or would consider trying online learing.
+Our interviewees were a selection of potential students that have tried or would consider trying online learning.
 It is also important to mention that we also considered existing competitive platforms,such as, Udemy,Coursera, and Udacity as a reference and to what will be our own imprint on our online learing platform.
 <br />
 After the interview process was over the following were considered in our low-fidelity design:
 1. We aimed at designing simple yet efficient UI elements in order to make the learning process easier.